 Welcome to Leafly’s cannabis homegrow!
-Watch as our writer Johanna Silver grows a set of marijuana plants from seed to harvest in her backyard in Northern California.
-Check back every week for a new post, and be sure to follow #Leaflyhomegrow on Instagram, Twitter, and Facebook.
+Watch as our writer Johanna Silver grows a set of marijuana plants from seed to harvest in her backyard.
+Follow #Leaflyhomegrow on Instagram, Twitter, and Facebook.

 Also, check out her book, Growing Weed in the Garden: A No-Fuss, Seed-to-Stash Guide to Outdoor Cannabis Cultivation.